The History Of The Church - The Lord's Church

 Let us all unite and be "ONE," just as Jesus prayed.

 We must forsake human elements in the church.
-It does make a difference in which assembly we worship and to what church we belong, regardless of how sincere we may be.
+Regardless of how sincere we may be, it does matter which assembly we worship and to which church we belong.

 When the Word of God (the pure seed) is planted today, it will produce only Christians united in the church that Christ established Himself.